Deborah & William Hillyard

 M60

-M60 is another supergiant elliptical, also a type E2.
-It is also in the Virgo Cluster, about 17 Mpc or 55 million light years away.
-It is about 37 kpc or 120,000 light-years across, and weighs about one trillion solar masses.
+M60 (or NGC 4649) is another supergiant type E2 elliptical galaxy like M87.
+It is also located in the Virgo Cluster, about 17 Mpc or 55 million light years away.
+It is about 37 kpc (120,000 light-years) across, and weighs about one trillion solar masses.
 Its central supermassive black hole weighs in at somewhere around 4.
-5 billion solar masses, which is one of the largest ever identified; larger even than the one in M87, which is a significantly larger galaxy.
+5 billion solar masses, which is one of the largest ever identified.